-The principal activities of the Group are the sale of clothing and homewares via an omni-channel model through out-of-town retail outlets, primarily through the Matalan fascia, and online.
+The principal activities of the Group are the sale of clothing and homewares via an omnichannel model primarily through out-of-town retail outlets and online, through the Matalan fascia.
 The Group also operates a franchise model, with several international stores based throughout Europe and the Middle East.